Sika deer: Etymology

-The name "sika deer" comes from (鹿, shika), the Japanese word for "deer", and in Japan the species is known as the "Japan deer" (ニホンジカ (日本鹿), nihonjika).
-In Chinese, it is known as 梅花鹿 (méihuālù, plum blossom deer), referring to the white fur spots on the deer's back resembling plum blossoms.
+The name "sika deer" comes from (鹿, shika), the Japanese word for "deer", and in Japan, the species is known as the "Japan deer" (ニホンジカ (日本鹿), nihonjika).
+In Chinese, it is known as 梅花鹿 (méihuālù), "plum blossom deer", referring to the white fur spots on the deer's back resembling plum blossoms.

 Taxonomy

 The sika deer is a member of the genus Cervus, a group of deer also known as the "true" deer, within the larger deer family, Cervidae.
 Formerly, sika were grouped together in this genus with nine other diverse species; these animals have since been found to be genetically different, and reclassified elsewhere under different genera.
-Currently, deer species within the genus Cervus are the sika, the red deer (C. elaphus) of Scotland, Eurasia and Northern Africa (introduced in Argentina, Australia, New Zealand), and the wapiti, or elk (C. canadensis), of North America, Siberia and North-Central Asia.
+Currently, deer species within the genus Cervus are the sika, the red deer (C. elaphus) of Eurasia and North Africa (introduced in Argentina, Australia, New Zealand), and the wapiti, or elk (C. canadensis), of North America, Siberia, and north-central Asia.

 DNA evidence indicates that the species formerly placed under Cervus are not as closely related as once thought, resulting in the creation of several new genera.
 The ancestor of all Cervus species probably originated in Central Asia and possibly resembled the sika deer.
 Members of this genus can crossbreed and produce hybrids in areas where they coexist.
 This includes sika and wapiti; in the Scottish Highlands, the interbreeding of native Scottish red deer with introduced sika has been deemed a serious threat to the gene pool of the Scottish deer.
-However, by comparison, an invasive sika deer in the United States cannot reproduce with a North American white-tailed, mule or black-tailed deer, all of which are placed in a separate genus, Odocoileus.
+By comparison, though, an invasive sika deer in the United States cannot reproduce with a North American white-tailed, mule, or black-tailed deer, all of which are placed in a separate genus, Odocoileus.